🤍 Life Stages Guide

 This is the senior chapter.
 And it's beautiful.

 The answer depends on your dog's size and breed.
 Larger dogs age faster than smaller ones, which means a Great Dane enters their senior years long before a Chihuahua does.
-Here's a general guide:
+Here's a 2026 guide:

 🐕 Dogs